-1 SunSpec does not specify what this time should be, but manufacturers are requested to provide an upper limit applicable to their equipment to assist testing laboratories in conducting this test.
-This information need not be publically disclosed.
+1 SunSpec does not specify this time period.
+Manufacturers should provide an upper limit for their equipment to assist testing laboratories in conducting this test.
+This information need not be publicly disclosed.

 Figure 5.1: Start Process interoperability test timing